peterjc/galaxy_blast/tools/blast_rbh/README.rst

 v0.1.4  - Check for duplicate FASTA identifiers (workaround for makeblastdb
           not treating this as an error, leading to confusing RBH output). v0.1.5  - Clarify documentation for using the Python script outside Galaxy.
+        - Updated to depend on NCBI BLAST+ 2.2.30 via ToolShed install.
 ======= ======================================================================